THE SOUTH AFRICAN CAMPAIGN

 Ipswich men who fell in the Great War.

-The removal of the memorial on the Cornhill.
+The removal of the memorial from the Cornhill.